 The measure of scientific excellence comprises of both the ability to undertake the scientific activity and to communicate it.
-This award will be given annually in an effort to identify AMOS outreach ambassadors, who inspire other AMOS members to undertake science engagement activities.
+This award will be given annually to identify AMOS outreach ambassadors, who inspire other AMOS members to undertake science engagement activities.
 This award additionally recognizes those who engage with the public, politicians, schools, businesses and communities, to educate and inform those groups on topics associated with AMOS themes.
 Examples include face to face science engagement with community groups, taking on significant logistical responsibilities over a long period of time to advance AMOS education and outreach, or use innovative/creative methods to engage the public/non-experts.

 - A summary of the type of outreach undertaken (e.g., the target audiences/groups) and the scientific themes/concepts conveyed (maximum 150 words).

 - A summary of science engagement activities undertaken in the past five years.
 For example, the 2018 award will be for activities in the 2013-2017 calendar years (maximum 300 words).